ifilot/p2000c-bytebridge/README.md

 Python script on the modern computer to start the file transfer.
 One should observe a response such as shown in the image above.

+## Limitations

+So far, the program has been tested for files up to ~9KiB in size.
+I once tried a program that was a little bit over 60KiB, but found that the P2000C got out of sync with the modern computer.
+Potentially, it might also be related to memory issues.
+Please take this limitations into consideration.

 ## Compilation instructions

 `BB.COM` can be compiled using [NASM](https://www.nasm.us/).
 For convenience,